jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 2.1 - Create Layout Template

 @pytest.mark.layout-template We want each template to have a  consistent look and feel.
 We can create a base layout that each template can extend.
-First create a new file called `layout.html` in the root of the `templates` folder.
+First, create a new file called `layout.html` in the root of the `templates` folder.
 Copy the basic structure of the file from the file called `templates.html`.

 ## 2.2 - Add Styles